TWINS…A MUMS PERSPECTIVE!

 This would acceptable in siblings, and yet twins seem to generate certain expectations.

 As a parent you are constantly aware of the need to be fair.
 As a parent of twins, this need is multiplied.
 Must give equal attention.
 Must not ignore the well behaved one, while the fractious one needs calming.
 Must remind oneself and society of their individuality.
-There is something about having twins that sharpens the parental duty of equal distribution of attention.
+There is something about having twins that order xanax usa sharpens the parental duty of equal distribution of attention.

 Whenever I took a photo of my baby twins together, I took almost